dedelala/hello-go-lambda/preso/preso.md

 The AWS config only needs to be loaded once so it makes sense to do it here.

 I'm hesitant to panic, but init can't return an error so I have no choice.
-If there was ever a reason to panic, missing AWS config in the Lambda runtime would be it.
+If there was ever a reason to panic, missing AWS config in the Lambda runtime would be a good one.

 ---